40 DAYS READING THE GOSPEL OF JOHN

 Welcome to our Lenten Devotional Series of reading through the gospel of John.
 The gospel of John is different from the gospels of Matthew, Mark and Luke in that John shares stories about Jesus that are unique to the gospel of John.
 Only John tells us about the wedding miracle, a woman at a well and the brother of two sisters raised from the dead.

 Each day we will read an assigned passage from John and will have Sunday as a rest day or to catch up on missed readings.
-At the end of each week, I will post a reflection of the readings for the week with key takeaways from persons of faith in our times.
+At the end of each week, I will post a reflection of the readings for the week with key takeaways.

 In addition to reading the gospel of John, I am requesting that persons give one dollar each day during Lent.
 The dollar a day gift will be used at the end of Lent to support a mission project that will show our ongoing witness to the gospel.
 You may give your gift online, by cash app, by mail or drop off at the church.
 Please indicate your gift is for Lent.

 Finally, for those who so desire, join us in a Daniel Fast during these 40 days.
 (Click Here for More Info)

 I pray that our Lenten journey together through Bible reading, giving, prayer and fasting will further unite us as a congregation toward a common cause and a common goal--to be drawn near to Christ.